 Importantly, the team also moved to establish ownership of their own factory & production.
 After purchasing this vital piece of the jigsaw, Team Joos had successfully fully integrated their own supply chain, which not only distinguished them as the only tech company outside based outside of China to do so, but also meant it completely removed the need to use white labelled products.

 Central to the newly designed power banks and charging units, aptly named ‘Joos Boxes’, are the numerous embedded safety features that ensure safe charging in environments where Covid-19 remains present.
-All power banks are manufactured with medical-grade, anti-microbial plastic to ensure the risk of carrying any viral agent is minimised.
+All power banks are manufactured with medical-grade, anti-microbial plastic to minimise the risk of carrying any viral agent.
 Furthermore, the power banks are also ‘quarantined’ after use for a set period of time to ensure that the viral agents have time to be broken down.
 Even the very design of the new Joos box – moving from the ‘toaster’ model to the ‘mini-fridge’ model – was taken to ensure that the power banks were protected from airborne germs & diseases.

-Following a successful 12-month trial, in November 2020, Joos began a nationwide roll out of their charging solution across Hammerson’s portfolio of shopping centres.
-A deal that not only signified Joos’ intent to dominate charging in the retail sector, but also one that will springboard Joos into Ireland & across Europe in the months to come.
+Following a successful 12-month trial in November 2020, Joos began a nationwide rollout of their charging solution across Hammerson’s portfolio of shopping centres.
+A deal that signified not only Joos’ intent to dominate charging in the retail sector but also one that will springboard Joos into Ireland & across Europe in the months to come.

-Having installed at a number of the UKs other top shopping centres, Joos appears poised to dominate a sector desperate to strike back a blow in the ongoing battle between the High Street vs online retailers.
+Having installed at a number of the UK’s other top shopping centres, Joos appears poised to dominate a sector desperate to strike back a blow in the ongoing battle between the High Street vs online retailers.
 As centres duly reopen throughout 2021, customers will be able to charge with Joos whilst they shop.

-On top of installing units at some of the UKs most popular shopping centres, the Joos Team rolled out their ‘Joos Box Mini’ stations to hundreds of venues across the UK.
+On top of installing units at some of the UK’s most popular shopping centres, the Joos Team rolled out their ‘Joos Box Mini’ stations to hundreds of venues across the UK.
 Creating a network of Joos Boxes will allow them to operate a ‘Santander Bike’ like network model, maximising usage as customers pick up and drop off at their convenience.

-With the pandemic only accelerating society’s digital transformation (contactless, QR codes etc), the move from ChargeBolt to Joos has positioned this team to become the global leader in smartphone charging.
+With the pandemic only accelerating society’s digital transformation (contactless, QR codes etc.), the move from ChargeBolt to Joos has positioned this team to become the global leader in smartphone charging.